- Interpret the results of winning, losing, and inconclusive experiments

 - Gather sufficient data before deciding to stop an experiment

-Before you stop a running test, evaluate whether you’ve gathered enough data for your business needs.
+Before stopping an experiment, check that you’ve gathered enough data for your business needs

 Materials to prepare